Is Direct Indexing Right for You? Tailored Strategies for High-Net-Worth Investors in Tampa Bay

 Flexible portfolio construction meets a higher potential for tax savings

 Direct indexing enables you to directly own the underlying stocks in an index, making it one of the more desirable tax-efficient investing strategies for sizable portfolios.
-Unlike mutual funds or ETFs, direct indexing puts you in the driver's seat—meaning you have the ability to customize your portfolio, manage concentrated stock positions, and enjoy the other benefits of direct indexing.
+Unlike mutual funds or ETFs, direct indexing puts you in the driver's seat—meaning you have the ability to customize your portfolio, manage concentrated stock positions, and enjoy the other benefits of direct indexing and more.

 At Wealth Advisors of Tampa Bay, we offer a proprietary direct indexing product designed to support your financial goals while optimizing for taxes and risk.

-The Benefits of Direct Indexing
+What are the Benefits of Direct Indexing?

 -